-World Builders 2023: Procedural news headlines without complex text generation en ru
+World Builders 2023: Procedural news headlines without complex text generation ru en

 Notes on my participation in World Builders: